PFP Admission Requirements

-Pharmacists who meet any one of the three admission requirements listed below may apply for admission:
+Only individuals who fulfill one of the three requirements listed below may apply for admission:

-1. You are a pharmacist who has graduated with a Bachelor’s degree from an accredited (CCAPP) Canadian Pharmacy program or an accredited (ACPE) American Pharmacy program.
+- Pharmacists who have graduated with a bachelor's degree from an accredited (CCAPP) Canadian Pharmacy program or an accredited (ACPE) American Pharmacy program, or

-2. You are a pharmacist who is currently licensed to practice pharmacy in any Canadian jurisdiction (those licensed in Quebec only will be required to demonstrate English proficiency)
+- Pharmacists who are currently licensed to practice as a pharmacist in any Canadian jurisdiction (those licensed in Quebec only will be required to demonstrate English proficiency), or

 Not all candidates who meet the minimum requirements will be offered an interview in the application process or a position in the program.